 Did you know?
 Bike sharing is available through the CDPHP Cycle program.
 It's easy, affordable, and there are 14 bike rental locations throughout Saratoga, including right in Saratoga Spa State Park.

 You choose an affordable plan ($5 is the hourly rate), find a bike using the app or make a reservation in advance, and then when you're finished riding you just return the bike to the nearest bike station with an open slot.

 When you're getting off Broadway to explore nearby streets and Saratoga Lake, don't forget to add Saratoga parks to your list.
-The aforementioned Saratoga Spa State Park might be the first to come to mind, but when is the last time you visited the historic Yaddo Gardens?
+The aforementioned Saratoga Spa State Park might be the first to come to mind, but when is the last time you visited some of the region's other parks?